 I’ve found that this approach really helps me on days where I want to curl up on the sofa and ignore the washing up.
 Knowing that I’ll regret that decision later on, and having to give up some of my blogging time for chores, motivates me to work through the chores quickly and positively.

 and start a new, healthy approach to keeping your home the way you love it.
 Inside the download you’ll find two versions – one split into rooms and one into days of the week, ready for you to write in what you’re going to tackle.

 To get access to my free printable library simply fill in your details below:

-If you’ve enjoyed this post or know someone who will, I’d love you to consider sharing it with a friend or pinning it to Pinterest – just click your favourite image below to work your magic!
+If you’ve enjoyed this post or know someone who will, I’d love you to consider sharing it with a friend or pinning it to Pinterest – just click the image below to work your magic!
 And don’t forget to download my free cleaning schedule printable above.